What are the accounting impacts of government announcements on COVID-19 support to date?

 It may be that some will need to borrow money they are already able to borrow for treasury management purposes.
 However, they cannot currently borrow to pay day to day running costs like salaries.

 The Coronavirus Bill has now been passed and allows for meeting to be conducted remotely.
-The Coronavirus Bill includes the powers to issue regulations amending local government legislation around the conduct of meetings.
+The bill includes the powers to issue regulations amending local government legislation around the conduct of meetings.